We Put the World to Sleep: Starring (playing Andrei) / Director / Producer / Writer

 Duru Yücel Țofei

-We Put the World to Sleep: Lead Actress (playing Deniz)
+We Put the World to Sleep: Starring (playing Deniz)

-Duru Yücel Țofei was born on July 16th, 1986 in Izmir, Turkey.
-A very expressive child, she always had a playful existence which later proved itself when she sang in front of the whole class in primary school and staged impressions of all her teachers during secondary school.
+As very expressive child, Duru always had a playful existence which later proved itself when she sang in front of the whole class in primary school and staged impressions of all her teachers during secondary school.
 She studied theatre for a year when she was 10, which led to her playing two different characters in the play that was staged at the end of the year.
 From that moment on, she came to know very clearly the fact that she wanted to be an actress.

 Duru likes singing, especially jazz, and has a demo she handed out just to her family and friends.
 Swimming, yoga, spending time in nature, learning about the ways of the world and what’s happening in it, learning about the causes she might have the privilege to support, the topics of spirituality, health, science, history and architecture are among her interests.